Ocala Anise Illicium parviflorum

 Quick ID Hints:

-- New leaves are soft yellow-green.
+- New leaves are soft yellow-green

-- Adult leaves are olive green and 2"-4" long.
+- Adult leaves are olive green and 2 to 4 inches long

-- Has unique imbricate, green buds.
+- Has unique, imbricate, green buds

-- Flowers are yellowish-green, have 6-12 petals, and are 1⁄2" wide.
+- Flowers are yellowish-green, have 6 to 12 petals, and are 1.5 inches wide

 - See this plant in the following landscapes:

-- Dry Stream Garden Deck Planting
+- Dry Stream Bed Garden in Cabarrus County Deck Planting

 - Cultivars / Varieties:

-- 'Florida Sunshine'
+'Florida Sunshine'

 - Tags: